-OSHA and Azteca Enterprises are committed to reducing workplace accidents and fatalities, improving safety and health programs through the direction of leadership, and encouraging accountability of all participants in this agreement.
+OSHA and the McCarthy Vaughn Partnership are committed to reducing workplace accidents and fatalities, improving safety and health programs through the direction of leadership, and accountability of all participants in this agreement.

-B. Goals:
+B. Goals

-The overall goal of the partnership is to focus on preventing work-related fatalities, controlling or eliminating serious workplace hazards, and establishing a foundation for the development of an effective safety and health program.
+The overall goal of the partnership is to focus on preventing work-related fatalities, controlling, or eliminating serious workplace hazards, and establishing a foundation for the development of an effective safety and health program.
 This partnership will strive to achieve that goal by establishing a foundation of proactive measures that will include:

-- 1. Reducing injuries and illnesses throughout the duration of the partnership and evaluating the outcome annually; - 2.
-Promoting proactive injury and illness prevention programs at the project through self-generated Azteca Enterprises programs; - 3.
-Developing a model safety and health program by utilizing OSHA's updated Recommended Practices for Safety and Health Programs as a model; - 4.
-Providing for collaborative training opportunities between Azteca Enterprises and the OSHA Regional and Area Offices; - Collaboration, using Azteca Enterprises and OSHA Regional and Area Office resources, to create and disseminate new safety and health materials to all participants; - 6.
-Mentoring and training participating subcontractors and their employees; - 7.
-Increasing communication and mutual respect between stakeholders; - 8.
-Developing a business/labor/government partnership approach to safety management; and - 9.
+- 1. Reducing injuries and illnesses throughout the duration of the Partnership and evaluating the outcome annually. - 2.
+Promoting proactive injury and illness prevention programs at the project through self-generated McCarthy Vaughn Partnership programs. - 3.
+Developing a model safety and health program, utilizing OSHA's updated Recommended Practices for Safety and Health Programs as a model. - 4.
+Providing for collaborative training opportunities between the McCarthy Vaughn Partnership and the OSHA Regional and Area Offices. - 5.
+Collaborating by using the McCarthy Vaughn Partnership and OSHA Regional and Area Office resources to create and disseminate new safety and health materials to all participants. - 6.
+Mentoring and training participating subcontractors and their employees. - 7.
+Increasing communication and mutual respect between stakeholders. - 8.
+Developing a business/labor/government partnership approach to safety management. - 9.
 Directing OSHA resources towards the construction industry whose safety and health efforts require the most assistance.

-C. Strategies:
+C. Strategies

-These goals shall be achieved through quarterly meetings at each site selected and through the implementation and verification of written comprehensive safety and health programs utilizing Azteca Enterprises' methodology and processes to improve safety and health programs, training, and outreach to subcontractors.
+These goals shall be achieved through quarterly meetings at each site selected and implementation and verification of written comprehensive safety and health programs.
+These goals shall be achieved by utilizing the McCarthy Vaughn Partnership methodology and processes to improve safety and health programs, training, and outreach to subcontractors.
 Partners are encouraged to implement a comprehensive Safety and Health Management System (SHMS), while this partnership focuses on specific safety and health elements, based on the following guidelines: